gosang/gosang.github.io/content/posts/dotnet/implementing-pagination-with-mongodb-csharp-driver-in-asp-dotnet-core.md

 # Key Concepts of Pagination with MongoDB C\# Driver

-## 1. `skip`:

-The `skip` function is used to skip a certain number of records in a dataset.
+- **`skip`**: The `skip` function is used to skip a certain number of records in a dataset.
 This is helpful when moving to subsequent pages.

-## 2. `limit`:

-The `limit` function is used to specify the maximum number of records to return in a query result.
+- **`limit`**: The `limit` function is used to specify the maximum number of records to return in a query result.
 It defines the size of the page.

-## 3. Sorting:

-Pagination often requires a stable sort order to ensure consistency across pages.
+- **Sorting**: Pagination often requires a stable sort order to ensure consistency across pages.
 Without sorting, records may be returned in arbitrary order, which can lead to inconsistencies when paginating.

-## 4. Filters:

-You can apply filtering conditions to ensure that the paginated results meet specific criteria before being returned.
+- **Filters**: You can apply filtering conditions to ensure that the paginated results meet specific criteria before being returned.

-## 5. Page Number and Page Size:

-These parameters dictate which page of the data is returned and how many records should be included on each page.
+- **Page Number and Page Size**: These parameters dictate which page of the data is returned and how many records should be included on each page.

 # Implementing Pagination in ASP.NET Core with MongoDB C\# Driver